-Here is a look at my equipment inventory.
-At the moment I have no observatory and so I have to take everything outside when the weather permits.
+In the UK I had no observatory and so I had to take everything outside when the weather permitted.
 As such my small triple solar scope set up (bottom right) is my primary instrument as I use it the most.
 It is highly portable and ideal for air travel.
 It consists of a H-alpha PST and a CaK PST parallel mounted and set above a 80mm Williams optics refactor.
 This set up was featured in the 2009 November issue of Astronomy Now magazine.
 My secondary triple set up is a much larger assembly and takes me about 25 to 30minutes to assemble ready for use.
 At the moment I use the small set up about 20 times more than its larger brother!

 An observing session – Purpose made wooden micro observatory, large triple set up on EQ6 pro mount and small triple set up.
 Whilst photographing with the large set up it is always advisable to keep an eye on the full disc by using the PST’s and white light scope to make sure you are not missing out on a major event on a different part of the Sun.